Fall River Public Library

-Local History : See digital images of old postcards and photographs of Fall River, read about Fall River's history, look through old yearbooks from Durfee High School, browse our historic postcard collection, or view yearbooks from local Catholic schools and colleges in our digital collections.
+Local History : See digital images of old photographs of Fall River, read about Fall River's history, look through old yearbooks from Durfee High School, browse our historic postcard collection, or view yearbooks from local Catholic schools and colleges in our digital collections.

 Consumer Reports online lets you easily search current and past reviews of cars, appliances, and hundreds of other products.
 To access CR outside the library, use your Fall River library card.
 We also have print copies of Consumer Reports magazine.

 Freegal = free AND legal music downloads.
 Thousands of artists in every musical genre.
 Stream music commercial-free, or download songs in MP3 format to your computer or phone and keep them forever.
 You get three hours of streaming music and five free downloads per week.
 Music videos also available.

 The library offers the following special services for use within the library only.
 They are free when used at the library.
 Ask at the reference desk.

 Ancestry has millions of records you can search to find census, immigration, military, and other genealogical and historical listings for your ancestors.
 Available at both the Main Library and South Branch.
 Use the link from the library's web page to access the free library edition.
 Ancestry can only be used inside the library.